Bandits kill Katsina district head – The Sun Nigeria

 Agaju Madugba, Katsina

-The Katsina Police Command has confirmed the killing of the District Head of Yantumaki in the Dan-Musa local government area of Katsina State, Alhaji Abu Atiku.
+The Katsina State Police command has confirmed the killing of the district head of Yantumaki, Dan-Musa Local Government Area, of Katsina State, Alhaji Abu Atiku.

-According to a press statement by the Police Public Relations Officer, SP Gambo Isah, the hoodlums stormed the residence of the chief at about midnight on May 31, 2020, ‘armed with AK 47 rifles.
+Katisina State Police Public Relations Officer, SP Gambo Isah, said the hoodlums stormed the residence of the chief at about midnight on May 31, armed with AK 47 rifles.

-In what appears to be a resurgence of indiscriminate killings in parts of Katsina State, suspected bandits, had earlier on Sunday murdered the Batsari Local Government area Chairman of the All Progressives Congress (APC), Abdulhamid Ruma, at his Sabon-Gari Danbasawa residence.
+In what appears to be a resurgence of indiscriminate killings in parts of Katsina State, suspected bandits, had earlier on Sunday murdered the Batsari Local Government Area chairman of the All Progressives Congress, Abdulhamid Ruma, at his Sabon-Gari Danbasawa residence.

 Leave a Reply